numberplates/plateit-generator-docs/README.md

 # Plateit Generator

-> Version: 2.0.2
+> Version: 2.1.0

-Plateit Generator is a JavaScript library that renders on-the-fly images of UK number plates. **It handles image generation only**.
+Plateit Generator is a JavaScript library that renders on-the-fly images of UK number plates.

 The final plate design is intended to be sent to the Plateit server-side API.
-However, this is beyond the scope of this documentation.
+However, it can also be used independently.

 !> For Plateit's (separate) server-side order processing API documentation, [click here](https://numberplates.github.io/plateit-api-docs).